 - On the Andy Panda cartoon "Fish Fry", a fish bites a cat on the finger, who reacts by jumping up hundreds of feet in the air.

-- In "Red Hot Riding Hood", Wolfie sticks Grandma in the butt with a needle and she jumps through the roof of her penthouse.
-The sticking is usually edited out when shown on television, so you just see Wolfie holding the needle and then it cuts straight to the jump.
+- In Red Hot Riding Hood, Wolfie sticks Grandma in the butt with a needle and she jumps through the roof of her penthouse, leaving an Impact Silhouette behind.
+The jab is implied; you just see Wolfie holding the needle and then it cuts straight to the jump.

 - Many was the time in Tom and Jerry when Tom would get his butt pricked with a pin by Jerry or have something heavy fall on his tail, always resulting in one of two hilarious Stock Screams.

-- Mr Bogus:
+- Mr. Bogus:

-- The second act of the episode "Bogus To The Rescue" combined this with an inversion of Agony of the Feet, when Bogus gets his foot smashed by a mallet that pops out from the back of a toy train.
+- The second act of the episode "Bogus to the Rescue" combined this with an inversion of Agony of the Feet, when Bogus gets his foot smashed by a mallet that pops out from the back of a toy train.